 As part of our series “What Does a Woman Veteran Look Like”, Women Veterans Alliance would like to introduce you to Navy Veteran, Kathy Takayama.

-I am Kathy Takayama, a U.S. Navy brat (my father retired as a captain of more than 30 years, including time served as a POW at the infamous “Hanoi Hilton” during the Vietnam War) and a Navy veteran myself.
+Kathy Takayama grew up a U.S. Navy brat and followed in her father’s footsteps, serving for five years as a Navy officer.
+Her father retired as a captain after more than 30 years, including time served as a POW at the infamous “Hanoi Hilton” during the Vietnam War.

-I served four years as a naval nuclear power instructor in Orlando, FL, where we provided training for officers and enlisted men who went on to operate our nuclear powered air craft carriers and submarines.
-Since I was an applied mathematics major at the University of California, Davis, (where a recruiter pulled me aside and said, “Have I got a deal for you!”), I started by teaching enlisted math but quickly moved to teach reactor theory.
+Kathy served four years as a naval nuclear power instructor in Orlando, where she provided training for officers and enlisted personnel who went on to operate nuclear powered aircraft carriers and submarines.
+As an applied mathematics major at the University of California, Davis, (where a recruiter pulled her aside and said, “Have I got a deal for you!”), Kathy started by teaching enlisted math but quickly moved to teach reactor theory.

-In my last two years, they trusted me with a leadership position (just two years out of college!), as division director of the officer mathematics department.
-I exited as a Lieutenant Nakagawa (maiden name) with a Navy achievement medal.
-I’m also particularly proud of my expert pistol and expert rifle ribbons.
-When asked if I ever served any time at sea, the answer is yes – a 4-hour tour, which was just long enough to peek through the periscope of the sub after traveling beyond the horizon.
+Just two years out of college, Kathy was trusted with a leadership position as the Division Director of the Officer Mathematics Department!
+She proudly left the Navy as Lieutenant Nakagawa (maiden name) with a Navy achievement medal.
+She is particularly proud of her expert pistol and expert rifle ribbons.
+When asked if she ever served any time at sea, the answer is yes – a 4-hour tour, which was just long enough to peek through the periscope of the sub after traveling beyond the horizon.

-Since leaving the Navy, I found my passion as a program manager at Hewlett Packard, leading teams of R&D (research and development) engineers developing new products and solutions for enterprise customers.
-I’ve also spent time as an information technology (IT) consultant, and certified Microsoft and Novell instructor.
+Since leaving the Navy, Kathy found her passion as a program manager at Hewlett Packard Enterprise, leading teams of Research and Development engineers developing new products and solutions for enterprise customers.
+She also has an information technology (IT) consultant background and is a certified Microsoft and Novell instructor.